KooroshRH/BacktrackingAlgortihm/README.md

 And we want to solve each sample of this game with a backtracking algorithm.

 ## How our code works
-We have a **Card** class that we store number, color, a list of possible colors, and a list of possible numbers for that card in this class.
+We have a **Block** class that we store number, color, a list of possible colors, and a list of possible numbers for that block in this class.
-And also in a class named **State**, we store a two-dimensional array of cards that represents each of the possible states.
+And also in a class named **State**, we store a two-dimensional array of blocks that represents each of the possible states.
 When making each state, after selecting one of the possible numbers and colors, we amend possible numbers and colors of other blocks using **Forward checking**.
 And when we reach a state that is recognized as a possible target, we finish our algorithm and print that state.

 ## Sample
 As input in the first line, we get our colors count and then our board size. (our board is square)
 After that in the second line, we get colors in prioritized order which the first one has the highest priority.
-Then at each row, we get the cards.
-Each card is represented with two characters, the first is number and then color. (if the number is unknown we using * and if the color is unknown we using #)
+Then at each row, we get the blocks.
+Each block is represented with two characters, the first is its number and the second is its color. (if the number is unknown we use * and if the color is unknown we using #)

 ### Input
 ```